VIAME/VIAME/examples/detection_file_conversions/README.rst

 |
 |  Where detections can be linked onto tracks on multiple frames via sharing the
 |  same track ID field.
 Depending on the context (image or video) the second field
 |  may either be video timestamp or an image filename.
+Field 3 is a unique frame
+|  identifier for the frame in the given video or loaded sequence, starting from 0
-Fields 4 through 7 represent
+|  not 1.
+Fields 4 through 7 represent a bounding box for the target in the imagery.
-|  a bounding box for the target in the imagery.
-Depending on the context, auxiliary
+|  Depending on the context, auxiliary confidence may represent how likely this
-|  confidence may represent how likely this detection is an object, or it may be the
+|  detection is an object, or it may be the confidence in the length measurement,
-|  confidence in the length measurement, if present.
-If length measurement is not
+|  if present.
+If length measurement is not present, it can be specified with a
-|  present, it can be specified with a value less than 0, most commonly "-1".
+|  value less than 0, most commonly "-1".
 |
 |  Next, a sequence of optional species <=> score pairs, also comma seperated:
 |